Therapist in San Jose CA | CBT for postpartum depression & bilingual therapy

 I hosted a Baby & Me Parent Community Event focused on 1) donations/swap station for baby & mom items 2) sensory play stations 3) selena dance along 4) new parent mental health 101 & 5) guest speaker on financial education.
 I had a few moms come up to me during the event saying how helpful it was to get tangible resources and also information to help them in their current season.

-I serve women in San Jose
+I serve women in San Diego

 Frequently asked questions